MicrosoftDocs/sql-docs/docs/relational-databases/security/trustworthy-database-property.md

 ---
 # TRUSTWORTHY Database Property
  [!INCLUDE [SQL Server](../../includes/applies-to-version/sqlserver.md)]
-  The TRUSTWORTHY database property is used to indicate whether the instance of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] trusts the database and the contents within it.
-By default, this setting is OFF, but can be set to ON by using the ALTER DATABASE statement.
+  The `TRUSTWORTHY` database property is used to indicate whether the instance of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] trusts the database and the contents within it.
+By default, this setting is `OFF`, but can be set to `ON` by using the `ALTER DATABASE` statement.
 For example, `ALTER DATABASE AdventureWorks2012 SET TRUSTWORTHY ON;`.

 > [!NOTE]
 > To set this option, you must be a member of the **sysadmin** fixed server role.
-We recommend that you leave this setting set to OFF to mitigate certain threats that can exist as a result of attaching a database that contains one of the following objects:
+We recommend that you leave this setting set to `OFF` to mitigate certain threats that can exist as a result of attaching a database that contains one of the following objects:

 - Malicious assemblies with an `EXTERNAL_ACCESS` or `UNSAFE` permission setting.
 For more information, see [CLR Integration Security](../../relational-databases/clr-integration/security/clr-integration-security.md).